AdobeDocs/commerce-operations.en/help/_includes/release-notes/2024-08/security.md

   * [!UICONTROL **Retry attempt limit for Two-Factor Authentication**]
   * [!UICONTROL **Two-Factor Authentication lockout time (seconds)**]

-  Adobe advises setting a threshold for 2FA OTP validation to limit the number of retry attempts to mitigate brute force attacks.
+  Adobe advises setting a threshold for 2FA OTP validation to limit the number of retry attempts to mitigate brute-force attacks.
 See [Security > 2FA](https://experienceleague.adobe.com/en/docs/commerce-admin/config/security/2fa) in the _Configuration Reference Guide_ for more information. <!-- AC-12095 -->

 * **Encryption key rotation**—A new CLI command is now available for changing your encryption key.
 See the [Troubleshooting Encryption Key Rotation: CVE-2024-34102](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/known-issues-patches-attached/troubleshooting-encryption-key-rotation-cve-2024-34102) Knowledge Base article for details.